-- CSX shall use appropriate signs and barricades to control and minimize traffic disruptions during construction. - CSX shall restore roads disturbed during construction to conditions as required by state or local jurisdictions. - CSX shall observe all applicable federal, state, and local regulations regarding handling and disposal of any waste materials, including hazardous waste, encountered or generated during construction of the proposed rail line connection. - CSX shall dispose of all materials that cannot be reused in accordance with state and local solid waste management regulations. - CSX shall consult with the appropriate federal, state and local agencies if hazardous waste and/or materials are discovered at the site. - CSX shall transport all hazardous materials in compliance with U.S. Department of Transportation Hazardous Materials Regulations (49 CFR Parts 171 to 180).
+- CSX shall use appropriate signs and barricades to control traffic disruptions during construction. - CSX shall restore roads disturbed during construction to conditions as required by state or local jurisdictions. - To minimize disruption to the flow of north-south traffic in the Village of Greenwich, CSX shall not have construction activities occurring at the Kniffen and Townsend Street at-grade crossings simultaneously. - CSX shall observe all applicable federal, state, and local regulations regarding handling and disposal of any waste materials, including hazardous waste, encountered or generated during construction of the proposed rail line connections. - CSX shall dispose of all materials that cannot be reused in accordance with state and local solid waste management regulations. - CSX shall consult with the appropriate federal, state and local agencies if hazardous waste and/or materials are discovered at the sites

+CSX shall transport all hazardous materials in compliance with U.S. Department of Transportation Hazardous Materials Regulations (49 CFR Parts 171 to 180).
 CSX shall provide, upon request, local emergency management organizations with copies of all applicable Emergency Response Plans and participate in the training of local emergency staff (upon request) for coordinated responses to incidents.
-In the case of a hazardous material incident, CSX shall follow appropriate emergency response procedures contained in its Emergency Response Plans.
+In the case of a hazardous material incident, CSX shall follow appropriate emergency response procedures contained in their Emergency Response Plans.